From Screening to Trade Management

 Volume Confirmation with FX Volume

-FX Volume adds institutional context.
+FX Volume adds the counterparty view.
+It inverts the retail positioning, so you see where the institutional side stands.
 After identifying your strong and weak currencies:

-2. Confirm that the strong currency shows increasing Net Long (institutional buyers are accumulating)
+- Confirm that the strong currency shows increasing Net Long (the counterparty side is accumulating, retail is selling into it)

-3. Confirm that the weak currency shows decreasing Net Long (institutional sellers are active)
+- Confirm that the weak currency shows decreasing Net Long (the counterparty side is selling, retail is buying into it)

 When strength and volume align, the trade has higher conviction.
-When they diverge (e.g., currency is strong on FX Power but volume is flat or declining), be cautious - the move may lack institutional backing.
+When they diverge, for example a currency is strong on FX Power but volume is flat or declining, be cautious.
+The move may not be backed by the institutional side.

-Tip: Set FX Volume's comparison period (FXV_CHANGES_HOUR) to 8 hours for intraday or 24 hours for swing trading to match your analysis horizon.
+Tip: Set FX Volume's "Compare with X units back" to 8 for intraday or 24 for swing trading (with "Back comparison in .." set to hours) to match your analysis horizon.

 Phase 2: Entry